-Standard 16.2 The National Centre ensures that qualified staff are available to respond to requests by the international contractors during all stages of the project.
+Standard 16.2 The National Centre ensures that qualified staff are available to respond to requests in English by the international contractors during all stages of the project.
 The qualified staff:

-- Are authorised to respond to queries, - Are able to communicate in English, - Acknowledge receipt of queries within one working day, - Respond to queries from international contractors within five working days, or, if processing the query takes longer, give an indication of the amount of time required to respond to the query.
+- Are authorised to respond to queries,

+- Are able to communicate in English,

+- Acknowledge receipt of queries within one working day,

+Respond to queries from the international contractors within five working days, or, if processing the query takes longer, give an indication of the amount of time required to respond to the query.

-Note 16.1 Response timelines and feedback schedules for the National Centres and the international contractor are further specified in the PISA-D operations manuals.
+Note 16.1 Response timelines and feedback schedules for the National Centres and the international contractor are further specified in the Tasks section of the PISA Portal.

-17. Notification of international and national options
+1.1.17.
+Notification of international and national options

-Rationale: Given the tight timelines, the deadlines given in the following two standards enable the international contractors to progress with work on time.
+44. Rationale: Given the tight timelines, the deadlines given in the following two standards will enable the international contractors to progress with work on time.

-Standard 17.1 National options are agreed upon with the international contractors before 1 December in the year preceding the Field Trial and before 1 November in the year preceding the Main Survey.
+Standard 17.1 National options are agreed upon with the international contractors before 1 December in the year preceding the Field Trial and confirmed before 1 November in the year preceding the Main Survey.

 Standard 17.2 The National Centre notifies the OECD Secretariat of its intention to participate in specific international options three months prior to the start of the translation period.
+International options can only be dropped between the Field Trial and the Main Survey, not added.

-18. Schedule for submission of materials
+1.1.18.
+Schedule for submission of materials

-Rationale: To meet the requirements of the work programme, and to progress according to the timelines of the project, the international contractor needs to receive a number of materials on time.
+45. Rationale: To meet the requirements of the work programme, and to progress according to the timelines of the project, the international contractor will need to receive a number of materials on time.

-Standard 18.1 An agreed-upon Translation Plan will be negotiated between each National Centre and the international contractors.
+Standard 18.1 An agreed upon Translation Plan will be negotiated between each National Centre and the international contractors.